 In addition to work, members have the opportunity to participate in other self-help activities of their choosing, such as discussion and support groups and classes on fitness and health issues, current events, sewing and other crafts, and the management of mental illness.
 Social and recreational opportunities also are regularly scheduled.

 Relying upon the members to participate in setting all clubhouse policies and to play an integral role in the day-to-day functions of the clubhouse helps build member self-esteem and confidence.
 The BTH Clubhouse is a place where people who have experienced mental illness can come to rebuild their lives by learning how to manage their illness and interact within the community.

 Hours of Operation

 The BTH Clubhouse is open from 8:00 a.m. until 4 p.m. on Monday, Tuesday, Thursday and Friday.
 Due to budget limitations, the Clubhouse is currently closed on Wednesdays and weekends.
-On Thanksgiving and Christmas, hours of operation are from Noon until 4:00 p.m.
+On Thanksgiving and Christmas, hours of operation are from noon until 4:00 p.m.

 Membership in the BTH Clubhouse is free and open to anyone 18 years of age and older with a confirmed diagnosis of major mental illness.
-It is important that an applicant genuinely want to participate in the clubhouse program, does not have a history of violence, and does not pose a risk of violence to themselves or others.
+It is important that an applicant genuinely want to participate in the clubhouse program, does not have a history of violence, and does not pose a threat of violence to themselves or others.
 Individuals seeking membership will be asked to complete an application and sign a release of information form so a copy of their most recent psychiatric assessment and a list of their current medications can be obtained.
 Once an individual has been accepted for membership, they are a member for life as long as they follow Clubhouse guidelines…or until they request that they be removed from the rolls.

 The BTH Clubhouse is located at 1201 Van Buren, Topeka, Kansas 66612—on the west side of Van Buren, directly across the street from the YWCA.
 The telephone number is (785) 232-6960.